Next month the circus will appear at The Annotated Budak.

 Walking Prescott (Prescott, Arizona)

-a day for everybody to go outside — go as far as you have to — and flip over a rock (or two, or three).
+attention to include more of the features of the land.
+In short, it was a good time.
+Thanks to Dave for proposing it.
+And watch here for a list of links to the other participants in the event we call International Rock-flipping day!a day for everybody to go outside — go as far as you have to — and flip over a rock (or two, or three).
 We could bring our cameras and take photos, film, sketch, paint, or write descriptions of whatever we find.
 It could be fun for the whole family!I've spent so much time this year looking into flowers for spiders, looking at butterflies, looking into foliage for caterpillars and yet I haven't looked under a rock even once.
 So I'll be there, September 2, looking under some rocks.
 And apparently there is even a prize being offered:

 The grand prize goes to anyone who can get a picture of a non-human critter, such as a bear or a raccoon, flipping a rock on September 2.
 (I don’t know what the grand prize will be yet, but trust me, it’ll be good.)